 ♥ My work schedule is all set before I start my work time.
 So the first thing is to know what you’re going to do when.
 In that way, if you get 30 minutes to sit down and work, you’ll know exactly how to use them.
 Otherwise, you’ll waste some precious time just figuring out what to do!

 ♥ I’m not going to answer any private calls while I’m working, I’m also not going to make the laundry or go to the gym – unless I scheduled it, of course!
 The positive side effect of having a home office is that you can balance family, work and house much easier, right?
 So what does it mean that I can’t do the laundry?
 Well, you can, but only if you had it planned (as a small break after 2 hours of working, for instance).
 And not as a don’t-feel-like-writing-that-email-right-now-kind-of-spontaneous 😉

 - Don’t check any social media networks!
-That means no Facebook, no Insta, no Pinterest or whichever social media you use!
-In fact, the best thing that you can do is turning off all pop-up messages and alerts.
+That means no Facebook, no Insta, no Pinterest, or whichever social media you use!
+In fact, the best thing that you can do is turn off all pop-up messages and alerts.

 >>> Find out how to start working from home in this post.